-Form field label alignment has evolved.
-It’s been five years since I first introduced infield top-aligned labels and its advantages over both top-aligned and infield labels.
-Many designers and developers have adopted them, but it seems many more have adopted its counterpart, floating labels.
+Form field label alignment has evolved over time.
+It’s been five years since I first introduced infield top-aligned labels.
+Due to its advantages over both top-aligned and infield labels, many have adopted them.
+However, it seems many have also adopted its counterpart, floating labels.

-This is unfortunate because infield top-aligned labels are far more usable and accessible than floating labels.
+This is unfortunate for users because infield top-aligned labels have far better usability and accessibility than floating labels.
 The standard for label alignment should have a high level of usability and accessibility, or it’s not the best practice everyone should follow.

 In this article, I’ll break down why and how infield top-aligned labels are more usable and accessible than its counterpart based on key form criteria.
 If you’re using floating labels, here are the reasons you should reconsider.